Better Hardness Results for the Minimum Spanning Tree Congestion Problem: -completeness proof of for

 In this section we prove our main result, the $\NP$-completeness of $\problemKSTC{K}$.
-Our proof uses an $\NP$-complete variant of the satisfiability problem called (2P1N)-SAT~\cite{yoshinaka_2005_2p1n_sat}.
+Our proof uses an $\NP$-complete variant of the satisfiability problem called (2P1N)-SAT~\cite{dahlhaus_1994_complexity_multiterminal_cuts,yoshinaka_2005_2p1n_sat}.
 An instance of (2P1N)-SAT is a boolean expression $\phi$ in conjunctive normal form, where each variable occurs exactly three times, twice positively and once negatively, and each clause contains exactly two or three literals of different variables.
 The objective is to decide if $\phi$ is satisfiable, that is if there is a satisfying assignment that makes $\phi$ true.

 For each constant $K$, $\problemKSTC{K}$ is clearly in $\NP$.
-To show $\NP$-hardness we present a polynomial-time reduction from (2P1N)-SAT.
-In this reduction, given an instance $\phi$ of (2P1N)-SAT, we construct in polynomial time a graph $G$ with the following property: \begin{description} \item{$(\ast)$} $\phi$ has a satisfying truth assignment if and only if $\stc{G} \le K$. \end{description}
+We will present a polynomial-time reduction from (2P1N)-SAT.
+In this reduction, given an instance $\phi$ of (2P1N)-SAT, we construct a graph $G$ with the following property: